Write down the "Course Number" above and click to enroll.

 As a first responder you may be called upon by your employer for advice on handling a suspicious package or object.
 In this course you will learn about how to use SIN to deal with the situation.

-Students will complete 15 self-paced lessons, review questions at the end of each section, and a final test via electronic format.
+Students may have to complete review questions at the end of each section, and a final test via electronic format.
 You will need a computer with Internet access and an email account.
 No text is required; all course materials are available online.
 The course will take approximately 8 hours to complete.
-Upon registration, you will receive a password via email, giving you access to the course contents at http://classes.hazmatschool.com/.

-Passing our online OSHA First Responder Operations course requires completing end-of-section review questions and completing the final test with a grade of 75% or better.
-There is no passing grade required for the end-of-section review questions, but you must answer them.
+Passing this course requires completing the final test with a grade of 75% or better.
 If you do not receive a grade of at least 75% on the final quiz, you may retake the quiz up to a total of three (3) times.

-Our training is designed to be self-paced.
-You may stay enrolled in this eight-hour class for up to two months.
-After two months, you will need to re-enroll.
-Upon successful completion of the course, we will verify your work, and you will receive an OSHA First Responder Operations certificate via email in a couple of days.
+The course is designed to be self-paced.
+You may stay enrolled in this 8 hour class for up to two months.
+After that , you will need to re-enroll.
+Upon successful completion of the course, we will verify your work, and you will receive a pdf certificate right away.

 You may submit, at any time of day or night, an electronic registration form to take this course.
 Once you have registered and paid your fees, you will be issued a receipt from our payment processor, followed within minutes by an email with login/password instructions for entry into the course.